toughIQ/fishnet/README.md

 * Update to Stockfish 12 NNUE
 * Reproducible analysis
+* Fix some subtle edge wrt. threading in the current client
 * Modernize by rewriting in Rust or dropping old Python versions

 Roadmap